blastnet/blastnet.github.io/contribute.md

 description: Find out how to contribute to BLASTNet.
 ---

-The best way to start contributing and collaborating with us is to send an email to [mihme@stanford.edu, wtchung@stanford.edu, and blast.net.ml@gmail.com](mailto:mihme@stanford.edu,wtchung@stanford.edu,blast.net.ml@gmail.com) for onboarding instructions.
+The best way to start contributing and collaborating with us is to send an email to [blast.net.ml@gmail.com](mailto:blast.net.ml@gmail.com) for onboarding instructions.

 We also have a [google forms](https://forms.gle/VYMWvuNjFqPMJjwo6) that provides a checklist on your contribute data.